-Swelling may be managed with medications (diuretics) that help remove fluids from the body.
+Swelling and other symptoms of heart failure may be managed with medicines that help remove fluids from the body (diuretics).

-Conditions that cause this problem should be identified and treated.
 Some people may be able to have surgery to repair or replace the tricuspid valve.
-Surgery is usually done as part of another procedure.
+Surgery is most often done as part of another procedure.

 People with abnormal or damaged heart valves are at risk for an infection called endocarditis.
 Anything that causes bacteria to get into your bloodstream may lead to this infection.
 Steps to avoid this problem include:

 - Always tell your health care provider and dentist if you have a history of heart valve disease or congenital heart disease before treatment.
-Guidelines recommend the use of antibiotics for some patients, but only under certain conditions.
+Some people may need to take antibiotics before having a procedure.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.